cucumber/godog/README.md

 }
 ```

-Create a file and copy the step definitions into the file - `vim godogs_test.go`
+Create and copy the step definitions into a new file - `vim godogs_test.go`
 ``` go
 package main